SepAlex/MSDS6306_project1/Case_Study_1_Report.md

 ## 2410     12
 ```

-IBUs measure parts per million of isohumulone found in a beer according to the website^[https://beerconnoisseur.com].
+IBUs measure parts per million of isohumulone found in a beer according to the Beer Connoisseur website^[https://beerconnoisseur.com].
 It further adds that isohumulone is the acid found in hops that gives beer its bitter bite.
-Its measurement ranges from 0-100, with 100 being the highest.
+Its (IBU) measurement ranges from 0-100, with 100 being the highest.
 Bitterness, however, is relative, as often it's sweetened.
-On the other hand, ABV is measured as a percentage.
-It indicates how much of the beer is alcohol by volume and it's legally required to be imprinted on the beer.
+On the other hand, ABV is measured as a percentage and it indicates how much of the beer is alcohol by volume.
+The website further stated that the IBU and ABV measurements are legally required to be imprinted on the beer.

 ### Missing Values

 Before doing analysis of IBU and ABV content of beers, we screened the data for missing values.
-Here is what we've found:

-From our analysis, 'ABV' and 'IBU' columns contain 62 NA's, 1005 NA's respectively.
+Based on our analysis, we found out that 'ABV' and 'IBU' columns contain 62 NA's, 1005 NA's respectively.
+This could affect the overall reporting on the ABV and IBU measurements.

 ```r
   colSums(is.na(beers_breweries))